YangDai2003/Kori/README.md

 Kori is an evolution of [Open Note](https://github.com/YangDai2003/OpenNote-Compose), with the goal of bringing a consistent note-taking experience across all platforms.

-This is a Compose Multiplatform project targeting Android, iOS, Desktop.
+This is a Compose Multiplatform project targeting Android, iOS, Desktop and Web.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: